deftio/quikchat/dev/make-release.md

-# QuikChat Release Process
+# QuikChat Release Process - Automation

+This document describes the automated release script for QuikChat.
+For the complete development and release workflow, see [release-process.md](./release-process.md).

-This document outlines the steps to create a new release for QuikChat, including creating a git tag, publishing to npm, and creating a GitHub release.
+This document outlines the automated steps to create a new release for QuikChat, including creating a git tag, publishing to npm, and creating a GitHub release.

 ## Automated Release Script